furkankoykiran/blog.furkankoykiran.github.io/_posts/2024-06-05-polygon-network-architecture-deep-dive.md

 Polygon is a protocol and framework for building and connecting Ethereum-compatible blockchain networks.
 It transforms Ethereum into a multi-chain system (similar to Polkadot, Cosmos, Avalanche) while leveraging Ethereum's security, vibrant ecosystem, and established network effects.

 ### Key Features

+> Polygon processes over 3 million transactions daily, making it one of the most active blockchain networks.
+{: .prompt-info }

 - **High Throughput**: Up to 65,000 transactions per second
 - **Low Cost**: Transaction fees as low as $0.0001